NYULibraries/dlts-enm/README.md

 * (maybe) Embedding of `sitegen` templates into the `enm` binary using something like https://github.com/jteeuwen/go-bindata (for motivation see comment in `sitegen/sitegen.go`)
-* Write more tests, and stub out Postgres in tests in the `solr` and `sitegen` packages (and in all future tests).
+* Write more tests, and stub out Postgres in the tests in the `solr` and `sitegen` packages (and in all future tests).

 ## ENM project Github repos